rcharlton/SequenceViewController/README.md

 	let sequenceViewController = SequenceViewController()
 	// Add sequenceViewController to your view and view controller
-	// hierarchy either programmatically of with a xib / storyboard.
+	// hierarchy either programmatically or using a xib or storyboard.

 	// Make any view controller you like. let viewController = UIViewController()